State police returning to Portland following deadly shooting

 Protesters were back on the streets for a demonstration Sunday night outside a public safety building.
-Police declared an unlawful assembly and detained several people after saying protesters were seen throwing projectiles.
+Police declared an unlawful assembly and arrested 29 people.
+Two of those arrested had handguns and others had knives and at least one had an expandable baton, police said.

+Many in the group wore helmets, gas masks, goggles, and external armor.
+Police said some carried shields and reflective squares used to reflect police lights back toward officers.
+Some threw rocks, eggs, and other items at officers and police vehicles.

-After Trump called Ted Wheeler, a Democrat, a “fool” and faulted him for allowing mayhem to proliferate in the liberal city, the visibly angry mayor lashed out at the president during a Sunday news conference, addressing him in the first person through the TV cameras.
+After Trump called Ted Wheeler, a Democrat, a “fool” and faulted him for allowing mayhem to proliferate in the liberal city, the visibly angry mayor lashed out during a Sunday news conference, addressing the president in the first person.

 “That’s classic Trump.
 Mr. President, how can you think that a comment like that, if you’re watching this, is in any way helpful?
 It’s an aggressive stance, it is not collaborative.
 I certainly reached out, I believe in a collaborative manner, by saying earlier that you need to do your part and I need to do my part and then we both need to be held accountable,” Wheeler said.